EternalAzure/RTS-Demo-1.0/README.md

   <img src="https://github.com/EternalAzure/RTS-Demo-1.0/blob/main/RTS%20GUI%20kuva%2001.png" width="200" height="180" /> &nbsp;&nbsp;
   <img src="https://github.com/EternalAzure/RTS-Demo-1.0/blob/main/RTS%20GUI%20kuva%2002.png" width="200" height="180" />
   <p>
-    Has restart button to reset ongoing battle using set stats.
-Has menu button to get to battle configuration. </br>
+    Has a restart button to reset ongoing battle using set stats.
+Has a menu button to get to the battle configuration scene. </br>
-    In battle configuration grids are dynamically colored using ColorButtons to signal amount of soldiers selected to fight.
+    In the battle configuration, grids are dynamically colored using ColorButtons to signal the amount of soldiers selected to fight.
   </p>

 #### Spawner ####